frostyandy2k/indiana-js/README.md

 Work in progress, will arrive soon.
 ```

-A spatial location library for Web-of-Things-enabled web sites.
+A spatial location and interaction library for Web-of-Things-enabled web sites.

 Take a look at the [project page](http://frostyandy2k.github.io/indiana-js/).